aplteam/Tatin/docs/TatinForContributors.md

 ## Tatin is managed by acre

 Note that Tatin is managed by the [acre project management tool](https://github.com/the-carlisle-group/Acre-Desktop).
+If you are not familiar with acre you are advised to spend an hour or so playing with it before using it for serious work.

 Though it is possible making changes to Tatin or adding code without acre, it is much easier to use acre.